Egg (or embryo) donation for IVF

 - No personal history or family history of genetic or familial illness

-- BMI of less then 32
+- BMI of less than 25

 - Two Ovaries